PaddlePaddle/PaddleFL/README.md

 #Install PaddleFL
 pip3 install paddle_fl
 ```
-The above command only suit for python with version 3.8.
-PaddleFL based on other versions of python can be installed by downloading the corresponding installation package from https://pypi.org/project/paddle-fl/1.1.2/#files.
+The above command will automatically install PaddleFL corresponding to python3.8.
+For other python3 environments, you can download the corresponding installation package from https://pypi.org/project/paddle-fl/1.1.2/#files and install it manually.

 3. Install PaddleFL from source code